Jean-Jacques Bienaimé Appointed Chairman of the Board at Owkin

 - Under his leadership as Chairman and CEO from 2005 to 2023, the market capitalization of BioMarin increased from $400 million to $18 billion

-- Mr. Bienaimé currently serves on the board of directors for Incyte, Vital Therapies, Inc. and Biotechnology Industry Organization
+- Mr. Bienaimé currently serves on the board of directors for Incyte, Immunome and Biotechnology Industry Organization

 Owkin, a TechBio that combines the best of human and artificial intelligence to find the right treatment for every patient, is very pleased to announce the appointment of Jean-Jacques Bienaimé as Chairman to its Board of Directors.